alfredkam/PHYLO/README.md

 =====
 Master Branch contains the most recent experimental release

+feature/integration Branch is used for integration testing

 Production Branch contains the most recent stable release

+We are using Model - View - Controller + Observer Design Pattern

 All versions contains an offline mode with dummy data for development